Hiring a Franchise Lawyer to Stop Franchise Encroachment in its Tracks

 Pushing Back Against A Franchisor’s Encroachment

 Most franchise owners are less interested in litigation than in protecting the investment they made in developing a territory.
-By getting a franchisee lawyer involved early, we can determine your rights and start a dialogue with the franchisor.
+By getting a franchise lawyer involved early, we can determine your rights and start a dialogue with the franchisor.
 It can be very difficult to get a franchisor to unwind a franchise sale or hand over a company-owned location.
 By being proactive and guarding your rights, we can educate the franchisor on their potential liability before they encroach on your territory.
 We can also start to determine the financial impact the encroachment may have on your franchise.
 Even where the franchisor is being unreasonable, taking early action greatly increases the likelihood that we can secure an injunction in court stopping the encroachment.

 If the franchisor has already walked down a path of encroachment, our goal will be to get you properly compensated for your loss.
 Where the territory rights are explicit and have been breached, we can bring breach of contract claims against the franchisor.
-In some circumstances, even where the territory rights don’t favor you, we may be able to argue that the contractual right to place company-owned units next to or very close to your franchise are unconscionable and should be stricken by a court.
+In some circumstances, even where the territory rights don’t favor you, we may be able to argue that the contractual right to place company-owned units next to or very close to your franchise is unconscionable and should be stricken by a court.
 This is where it helps to understand and be familiar with statutes and cases in a given state.

 Franchisors are also constrained here by the covenant of good faith and fair dealing.
 Most states in the United States, including California, imply the covenant of good faith and fair dealing into every contract.
 This requires the franchisor to treat the franchisee fairly and in a commercially reasonable manner.
 Where the agreement is silent or ambiguous on certain territory rights or the franchisor exercises its discretion in bad faith, we can bring claims on your behalf against the franchisor for encroachment.
 Our goal is to get you the profits and value of your business that you have lost in these claims.